rbmcmillan/Protamine-Loop-Simulation/README.txt

 sampleDist is a helper method that carries out the rejection sampling used in SimulateMultipleProtBinding_v6.
 This file was authored by Dmitri Savransky.
 All attribution for this function should be given to him.

-SimulateLoopFormation_v3gamma carries out the random looping model.
+SimulateRandomLoopFormation carries out the random looping model.
 See the comments at the top of the file for instructions on how to run the simulation.

-SimulateLoopFormationWithElectroBias_v11 can simulate both the electrostatic binding and electrostatic multibinding simulations.
+SimulateLoopFormation_MultielectrostaticBinding can simulate both the electrostatic binding and electrostatic multibinding simulations.
 See comments at the top of the file for instructions on how to run the simulation.
 This function calls SimulateMultipleProtBinding_v6